taatuut/cleanpulse/README.md

 * Analytics: An analytics engine can be used to generate insights and reports on cleaning activities, such as trends in water and energy usage, frequency of cleanings, and compliance with cleaning schedules.
 On the data in sqlite IsolationForest analysis is run periodically to detect outliers.
 In neo4j relations are created between the individual events showing the overall patterns and phenomenons.

-## steps- concept, please add/change
-- create application description and use ai event model wizard to create app with events
-- follow outline at https://feeds.solace.dev/ to create feed (@magali, you had some ideas on topics and payload?)
-- create feed(s) would be nice if these are semirandom so we cabn use ai to detect patterns in there, check if this is possible with feed
-- create event mesh
-- publish feed to mesh
-- add ai agent as subscriber to detect patterns (like 'cleaning at night/weekend is cheaper because of energy cost', 'cleaning on friday uses way more chemicals because too long cleaning interval following Sun-Tue-Fri scheudle', just making these up)
-- publish or subscribe a analytics / dashboard

 ![hitech industrial control room with multiple digital dashboards showing live data feeds featuring real-time cleaning activities](https://github.com/user-attachments/assets/f9e7a312-6471-4631-a278-fd53e49e5218)

-## Context
-This demo is developed for Solace SKO FY26 on macOS using Python (3.10.6+) and Colimna.
-Some terminal commands need to be adjusted to run on Linux or Windows.

 ## Repo
 `git clone https://github.com/taatuut/cleanpulse.git`